≡ Menu

 Con #5 – No True Guarantees

 I guess this is pretty obvious by now, but we thought it should be spelled out – no true guarantees.
 Whole Life has a guarantee.
-Universal Life has a guarantee.
-Variable Universal Life does not have a guarantee.
-At least not a true guarantee in the same sense as the WL and UL policies.
+Indexed Universal Life has a floor.
+Variable Universal Life does not have a guarantee or a floor.
+At least not a true guarantee in the same sense as the WL and IUL policies.

-As mentioned above the VUL can provide a death benefit guarantee up through a certain age.
-But that is really just the bare minimum and is no better than Term.
+As mentioned above, the variable universal life insurance policy can provide a death benefit guarantee up through a certain age.
+But that is really just the bare minimum and is no better than Term Insurance.
 The separate accounts can gain or lose at any rate the market chooses.
 As such the risk is on your shoulders as a policy holder.

 • Whole Life offers guaranteed growth and a guaranteed death benefit.

-• Universal Life offers a guaranteed minimum annually and a guaranteed death benefit.
+• Indexed Universal Life offers a minimum floor.

 • Variable Universal Life offers a temporary guarantee on the death benefit – that’s it.

-For those that believe they have the skills to increase their cash value almost every year – the VUL is a fantastic tax incentivized option.
+For those that believe they have the skills to increase their cash value almost every year – the variable universal life insurance policy is a fantastic tax incentivized option.
 But don’t expect any true guarantees.

 Conclusion